txus/terrorvm/README.md

 In TerrorVM, everything is an object, and every object may have a prototype.
 The basic value types that the VM provides are:

-* `Number`: Simple double-precision floating point numbers.
+* `Number`: Double-precision floating point numbers.
 * `String`: Immutable strings.
 * `Vector`: Dynamically sized vectors that may contain any type.
 * `Map`: Hashmaps (for now only strings are supported as keys).